mxemam/SNCS22_RoutingArchitecture/README.md

 # Data files
-All generated data for the test scenario is saved as csv in _*.dat_ files.
+All generated data for the test scenario is saved as csv in _*.dat_ files under [./data](./data).
 The files are categorized as follows:

 - __Path Planning__:
     - _roadMat.dat_: Contains the reference path way-points and the lane width.